 Response Prevention

 It is believed that the success clients experience in ERP has to do with a process called habituation.
-In behavioral psychology, habituation describes the process of adapting to a stimulus after being repeatedly exposed to it.
-For example, background noise in your office might be a distraction when it first begins but if it were constant, you would likely become used to it and eventually would tune it out altogether.
-In exposure therapy, habituation describes the phenomenon of becoming less anxious about something the more you encounter it.
+Habituation describes the phenomenon of becoming less anxious about something the more you encounter it.
 For example, people who are afraid of public speaking would likely become less anxious about it if they had to do it on a weekly basis.

-ERP is considered to be a form of CBT but is also viewed as a separate treatment.
+ERP is considered to be a form of cognitive behavioral therapy (CBT), but is also viewed as its own separate treatment format.
 Standard CBT treatment focuses on changing unhelpful thought and behavior patterns in order to reduce symptoms and improve functioning.
-Standard CBT could focus on a wide range of problems including negative or self-critical thoughts or behaviors like procrastinating or lashing out.
-It is used to treat symptoms of a variety of mental disorders like depression, trauma, anxiety or addiction.
+Standard CBT could focus on a wide range of problems, including negative or self-critical thoughts or behaviors like procrastinating or lashing out.
+It is used to treat a variety of mental disorders like depression, trauma, anxiety, and addiction.

 ERP is focused on reducing specific fears and fear-based behaviors like those associated with OCD (e.g. checking, washing, counting, or avoiding).
-The techniques and methods used in ERP treatment are also more specific than in standard CBT treatment.
-ERP primarily uses exposure techniques which focus on helping a person tolerate specific thoughts, feelings, and situations while standard CBT might focus on helping a person modify or change them.
+ERP primarily uses exposure techniques which focus on helping a person tolerate specific thoughts, feelings, and situations, while standard CBT might focus on helping a person modify or change them.
 The emphasis on response prevention is also unique to ERP and not a widely used technique in standard CBT treatment.

 What Can ERP Help With?

 Exposure and response prevention is usually used to treat OCD.
-It is a frontline treatment for OCD because it is proven to be effective.
 Until its development, OCD was largely considered an untreatable disorder, and ERP has offered hope to the millions of people diagnosed with this condition.
 Other forms of therapy have been used effectively with OCD, but ERP continues to have the strongest evidence.

 In recent years, research has been conducted on other applications of ERP.
-The results of these studies have been promising, suggesting that ERP could be effective in treating other types of disorders.
+The results of these studies have been promising, suggesting that ERP could be effective in treating other types of disorders, including:3,4,5,6

 - Hypochondriasis